-On 23 September 2020, the Company issued a further 143,000,000 ordinary shares via placement at \$0.01(1 cent) to raise \$1.42 million before issue expenses.
-The shares were allotted pursuant to the Company's 15% placement capacity under ASX listing rule 7.1.
 No other matters or circumstances have arisen since the end of the financial year which have significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years, other than those referred to in note 27 above.

-29. Auditors remuneration 30-Jun-20 30-Jun-19 Remuneration of the auditors of the Company for: \$ \$ - Auditing or reviewing the financial reports for year 30,000 30,000 - Other services - - Total 30,000 30,000
+29. Auditors remuneration 30-Jun-22 30-Jun-21 Remuneration of the auditors of the Company for: \$ \$ - Auditing or reviewing the financial reports for year 34,000 32,010 Total 34,000 32,010